- Achieve a perkier breast contour with minimal scarring.

 - Create more projection of your breasts, so they don’t lie as flat against your body.

 - Create more fullness in the upper portion of your breasts, enhancing your cleavage.

-- Make your nipples point forward or slightly upward, rather than downward.
+- Can make your nipples point forward or slightly upward, rather than downward.

 - The option of undergoing your surgery under general or local anesthesia.

 - A reduction of inflammation due to the administration of pre-emptive anesthesia, allowing you to have a more comfortable and shorter recovery.

 - The ability to address any concerns regarding the size of your breasts at the same time (whether you’d like to increase or decrease your breast size).

 - The ability to reduce the size of your areolas, if desired.

 - A more youthful appearance.

 What makes your minimal breast lift at Gartner Plastic Surgery unique